RevPit is excited to introduce our new BIPOC Editor Mentorship!

 A mentorship for BIPOC editors to learn developmental fiction editing and query editing from an approved RevPit Editor.
 Our goal with this program is to provide support, resources, and experience to BIPOC editors in the editing space.

-BIPOC editors both new and established may enter during the submission window January 1st, 2026-January 31st, 2026.
+BIPOC editors, both new and established, may enter during the submission window from February 1, 2026, to February 28, 2026.

 Once mentees are chosen, they will be notified and connected with their personal mentor.
-They will then work with their mentor to establish a timeline that works for both mentee and editor through the parameters of the contest.
-This includes participating in #10Queries.
+They will then work with their mentor to establish a timeline that works for both the mentee and the editor within the parameters of the contest.
+This includes participating in the #10Queries mini-event.

-In the annual contest, our editors receive hundreds of submissions to choose one winner who they think they can help the most given the constraints of the contest.
-Mentees will shadow their editor mentor throughout the contest to read and evaluate submissions, prepare feedback on queries and first pages (#10Queries), and how to provide developmental feedback.
+During the annual contest, our editors receive hundreds of submissions and must choose one winner they think they can help the most, given the constraints of the contest.
+Mentees will shadow their editor mentor throughout the contest and will be asked to read and evaluate submissions, prepare feedback on queries and first pages (#10Queries), and provide developmental feedback.

-This mentorship is open to any and all BIPOC individuals growing their fiction editing expertise and experience.
+This mentorship is open to any and all BIPOC individuals seeking to grow their fiction editing expertise and experience.
 They must have a website and social media where they conduct business or advertise their services.

 Yes!
 Winning or participating in previous contests does not disqualify you from applying or participating in the mentorship.
-However, you cannot be chosen as a winning author and participate as a First Reader or editor at the same time.
+However, you cannot be chosen as a Mentee and participate as a First Reader or Annual Contest participant at the same time.

 Yes.
 This is a mentorship specifically for BIPOC individuals.